Learn how to fix your own bike (we can help!)

 We believe that the bicycle is a vehicle for change.
 We believe the bicycle has the power to transform lives.
 It provides economic, social and environmental benefits.
 The bicycle brings freedom, health, education, and fun to every day life – we want the bicycle to be the chosen mode of transport in London and the world.

-The London Bike Kitchen is a non-profit that teaches and supports people in becoming self-sufficient and proficient in bike maintenance.
+The London Bike Kitchen is a not-for-profit that teaches and supports people in becoming self-sufficient and proficient in bike maintenance.
 We welcome those from all backgrounds and bicycles and encourage them to contribute to community bike culture in London and the world.

 Our objectives are to: